KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: The Architecture

 {\sysname} maintains different types of information, namely the LiDS graph, the generated embeddings for columns and tables, and the machine learning models for different use cases.
-The current implementation of {\sysname} adopts the RDF model to manage the LiDS graph and uses Stardog as storage engine~\cite{Stardog}. {\sysname} uses RDF-based knowledge graph technology because (i) it already includes the formalization of rules and metadata using a controlled vocabulary for the labels in the graphs ensuring interoperability~\cite{Villazon-TerrazasGRSRAP17,AMIE13}, (ii) it has built-in notions of modularity in the form of named graphs, for instance, each pipeline is abstracted in its own named graph~\cite{NamedGraphs2005}, and (iii) it is schema-agnostic, allowing the platform to support reasoning and semantic manipulation, e.g., adding new labeled edges between equivalent artifacts, as the platform evolves~\cite{ZhengZPYSZ16,BursztynGMR15,GalarragaTHS15}, and (iv) it has a powerful query language (SPARQL) to support federated query processing~\cite{lusail,MontoyaSH17,SchwarteHHSS11}.
-In extension, {\sysname} uses the RDF-star \cite{rdfstar} model, which supports annotating edges between nodes with metadata, which enables us, for instance, to capture the similarity scores for similarity edges between column nodes of datasets.\shorten
+The current implementation of {\sysname} adopts the RDF model to manage the LiDS graph and uses GraphDB \cite{graphdb} as a storage engine. {\sysname} uses RDF-based knowledge graph technology because (i) it already includes the formalization of rules and metadata using a controlled vocabulary for the labels in the graphs ensuring interoperability~\cite{Villazon-TerrazasGRSRAP17,AMIE13}, (ii) it has built-in notions of modularity in the form of named graphs, for instance, each pipeline is abstracted in its own named graph~\cite{NamedGraphs2005}, (iii) it is schema-agnostic, allowing the platform to support reasoning and semantic manipulation, e.g., adding new labeled edges between equivalent artifacts, as the platform evolves~\cite{ZhengZPYSZ16,BursztynGMR15,GalarragaTHS15}, and (iv) it has a powerful query language (SPARQL) to support efficient query processing~\cite{lusail,MontoyaSH17,SchwarteHHSS11}.\shorten

-{\sysname} uses an embedding store, i.e., Faiss~\cite{faiss}, to index the generated embeddings and enable several methods for similarity search based on approximate nearest neighbor operations on both CPU and GPU.
+{\sysname} uses the RDF-star \cite{rdfstar} model, which supports annotating edges between nodes with metadata, which enables us, for instance, to capture the similarity scores for similarity edges between column nodes of datasets. {\sysname} uses an embedding store, i.e., Faiss~\cite{faiss}, to index the generated embeddings and enable several methods for similarity search based on approximate nearest neighbour operations.
 This allows users to query the LiDS graph based on the embeddings associated with graph nodes.
-Finally, {\sysname} also stores the ML models developed on top of the LiDS graph.\shorten
+Finally, {\sysname} also stores the ML models developed on top of the LiDS graph, e.g., GNN models for data cleaning and transformation.

-The {\sysname} portal supports access restrictions to prevent unauthorized users or could be public for anyone.
-Authorized users have access to query the LiDS graph or embeddings.
-However, accessing the actual data files in an enterprise may need another level of authorization.
-A broad range of users with different technical backgrounds can use and benefit from {\sysname}, which provides a simplified interface for non-technical users where pre-configured operations are available, as well as an interface for experts that allows, for instance, editing parameters or formulating ad-hoc queries against the LiDS graph to discover data items and pipelines.
-Interoperability with other tools was one of {\sysname}'s design goals.
-Hence, {\sysname}, for instance, exports query results as Pandas DataFrame, a widely used format in data science~\cite{Petersohn21}.